 Join Neighbors for More Neighbors CLT in calling on broad, public adoption of the Charlotte Future 2040 Comprehensive Plan with approval by all City Council members in a June 2021 vote.

-- Add your name to the growing list of supporters of Neighbors for More Neighbors CLT and to learn more about ways to get involved, visit the Neighbors for More Neighbors CLT website.
+- Add your name to the growing list of supporters of Neighbors for More Neighbors CLT and learn more about ways to get involved by visiting the Neighbors for More Neighbors CLT website.